The ABCD of topological recursion: Kontsevich-Soibelman approach to topological recursion

 \textbf{Proof.} The claim follows from the observation that, summing \eqref{BBACeq} over $k = \ell \in I$, we find

 $\Box$

 Note that

 when it makes sense.
-So, the solution exhibited in $(ii)$ corresponds to choosing the symmetric ordering of $x_a$ and $\partial_b$, rather than the normal order $x_a\partial_b$.
-When $V$ is infinite-dimensional, we will in Section~\ref{S4Loop} see cases where ${\rm tr}\,B^i$ is not well-defined, but we can nevertheless find other solutions for $D$.
+So, the solution exhibited in $(ii)$ corresponds to choosing the democratic ordering of $x_a$ and $\partial_b$, rather than the normal ordering $x_a\partial_b$.
+When $V$ is infinite-dimensional, we will in Section~\ref{S4Loop} see cases where ${\rm tr}\,B^i$ is not well-defined, but we can nevertheless find solutions for $D$.